 Holly couldn’t keep the surprise off her face.
 “Twenty four hundr—” Almost as big as the United States.
 She cleared her throat and regained her composure.
 “East to west or north to south?”

 “East to west.
-Our northern expeditions are halted by the Icy Breaks.
+Our northern expeditions are cut short by the Icy Breaks.
 Our southern incursions are limited by the Ankaran Mountain Range.
 Indashi supply trains are unable to traverse it en masse, as the terrain is rough and tricksy.
 Not only that, but Flaysac’s bandits have fortified the passes. ’Tis not a concern—there’s nothing there except blood and ruin.”
-He shot a quick glance at her, afraid he’d overstepped his bounds.
+He shot a quick look at her, afraid he’d overstepped his bounds.
 “Or so you’ve told me on multiple occasions.
 It was not my intention to place words in your mouth.”

 “That’s okay,” Holly gazed at the desert expanse looming before her.
 “I don’t have much to say.”